cbdp/100-days-of-code/log.md

 ```

 ##### Combining Methods
-Simple example of how to combine map, filter, sort and reduce
+Simple example of how to combine map, filter, sort and reduce on an array
 ```
 const combined = ages
   .map(age => age * 2)